XXXXssss/xs-io/README.md

 # xs-io

-Use the same method to read and write all stream (such as file,http/https,ftp...)
+Use the one module to read and write all stream (such as file,http/https,ftp...)

-## http/https
-read = get
-write = post